 Modeling work done by ecologists, using simulation, is not much broader.
-For example, Hall et al. (1989) and Jourdonnais et al. (1990), among selected few, implement simulation models.
-Hall simulated (in FORTRAN) the Flathead River Basin, Montana, an ecological system including a lake and stream fish reserve.
-Jourdonnais showed how simulation provides a neutral context in which to negotiate the necessary trade-offs between economic and ecological advantages of a given resource management strategy, and arrive to a satisfactory solution.
-This was an extremely interesting characteristic of his model.
+For example, Hall, Jourdonnais et al. (1989), among selected few, implement simulation models (in FORTRAN) for the Flathead River Basin, Montana, an ecological system including a lake and stream fish reserve.
+They showed how simulation provides a neutral context in which to negotiate the trade-offs between economic and ecological advantages of a given resource management strategy, and arrive to a satisfactory solution.

 Ecologists using simulation in their research, usually employ HOL languages (e.g. FORTRAN).
-The development of HOL programs can take several months and hundreds of lines of code (Hall, personal communication).
-This is another advantage of modeling ecosystems using simulation with a specialized language such as GPSS, where the development of these same programs take significantly less.
+The development of HOL programs can take several months and hundreds of lines of code.
+Using simulation with a specialized language such as GPSS, the development of these same programs take significantly less effort.

-Finally, some statisticians are already actively working in ecological problems.
-The American Statistical Association (ASA) has an Environmental Section that publishes a newsletter and offers yearly modeling and paper awards and several statistical institutes (e.g. at Penn State U.) specialize in this area and regularly publish their work in refereed journals (e.g. SPRUCE, 1995; Gilbert, 1987; Baltzer, 1996; CIMAT, 1993).
+Finally, some statisticians actively work in ecological problems.
+For example, the American Statistical Association (ASA) has an Environmental Section, publishes a newsletter and offers yearly modeling and paper awards.
+Several other statistical societies also work in this area and regularly publish their work in refereed journals.